Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 Face Detector: To evaluate the effectiveness of TSDF in data poisoning scenarios, we select several widely used face detection models based on Deep Neural Networks (DNNs).
 Specifically, we employ the VGG16 network integrated with DSFD \cite{b21} and S3FD \cite{b30}, the RetinaFace \cite{b38} based on MobileNet-0.25.
 Additionally, all face detection models are trained by default under their own conditions.

-Baseline: To rigorously evaluate our framework, our baselines were selected to represent the most foundational, representative and directly competing state-of-the-art (SOTA) methods.
+Baseline: To rigorously evaluate our framework, our baselines are selected to represent the most foundational, representative and directly competing SOTA methods.
 For interruption, we compare with the pioneering universal defense method CMUA-Watermark \cite{b15} and select FOUND \cite{b20} as a critical baseline.
 The latter's principle of attacking an ensemble of feature extractors is similar to our own interruption module, making it the most relevant SOTA benchmark to validate our feature enhancement part.
-For the poisoning task, we benchmark against Face Poison \cite{b22}, the most direct contemporary competitor that also targets face detection, and the foundational SSOD \cite{b23} to validate our effectiveness against detector-level attack strategies.
-Given the limited availability of public code, these poisoning baselines were rigorously re-implemented from their original papers to ensure a fair comparison.
+For the poisoning task, we benchmark against Face Poison \cite{b22}, the most direct contemporary competitor that also targets face detection, and the foundational SSOD \cite{b23} which provides a representative baseline for disrupting the fundamental classification and localization mechanisms within the face detection pipeline to validate our effectiveness against detector-level attack strategies.
+Given the limited availability of public code, these poisoning baselines are rigorously re-implemented from their original papers to ensure a fair comparison.

-Implementation Details: The hyperparameter configuration is aligned with existing baseline methods, while jointly optimizing the interruption and poisoning effects of the perturbations.
+Implementation Details: The hyperparameter configuration is aligned with existing baseline methods while jointly optimizing the interruption and poisoning effects of the perturbations.
 The perturbation range for both attacks is set to (0.05, 0.05) to balance visual fidelity with attack efficacy.
-In the training stage, 50 and 20 iterations are performed for interruption and poisoning, as we observe in preliminary experiments that performance is saturated beyond these points.
-For the optimizer parameters in Equations \ref{eq:5} and \ref{eq:6}, $\lambda$ and $\gamma$ are set to 0.1 and 0.001, respectively.
-The intensity separation threshold $\tau$ was set to 0.3, a value determined to provide the optimal balance between defensive functions, as validated in the ablation study.
+In the training stage, 50 and 30 iterations are performed for interruption and poisoning, as we observe in preliminary experiments that performance is saturated beyond these points.
+For the optimizer parameters in Equation \ref{eq:6} and \ref{eq:15}, $\lambda$ and $\beta$ are set to 0.001 and 0.4, respectively.
+The intensity separation threshold $\tau$ is set to 0.04, a value determined to provide the optimal balance between defensive functions, as validated in the ablation study.
+For the interruption stage utilizing MI-FGSM, the momentum decay factor $\mu$ is set to 0.8.